 Question No. 7: Can You Provide Me With The Names Of 5-10 Past Clients Who Are Willing To Share Their Experiences With Me About Your Representation And Firm?

 You can sit all day in the attorney’s office and listen to the attorney tell you just how great he or she is when it comes to handling a personal injury case or taking a wrongful death case to trial.
-While the attorney may be very convincing (you may want to read our free report entitled, “Sometimes Things Are Not as They Appear When it Comes to Lawyer Advertising” which discusses how some lawyers are so persuasive, they could sell ice to Eskimos…), how do you know if he or she is telling you the truth?
-We believe it’s much smarter, and better, to independently and objectively confirm the lawyer’s abilities by talking with some of his or her past clients.
+While the attorney may be very convincing, how do you really know if he or she is telling you the truth?

 We suggest that you ask for a list of 5-10 names and numbers of past clients you can contact for a reference.
 These are people who have already agreed to have you contact them to independently confirm what you’ve been told or have read about the attorney.